niebert/wtf_fetch/README.md

 # What it does:
 * Downloads Wiki markup source for an article from a MediaWiki of the Wiki Foundation
-* Parse **infoboxes** into a formatted key-value object
 * Allows different MediaWiki source, e.g. Wikipedia, Wikiversity, Wikivoyage, ...

 ## But what about...

-### Wiky.js
+### wiky.js - wiki2html.js
-[wiky.js] is a simple Wiki to HTML converter you can start with, to learn about parsing a source document in the wiki
+[wiky.js](https://github.com/tanin47/wiky.js) [wiki2html](https://github.com/brechtbilliet/wiki2html) are simple libraries that convert sources from a MediaWiki to HTML.
+With these converters you can start with, to learn about parsing a wiki source document downloaded from a MediaWiki.

 ### Parsoid:
 Wikimedia's [Parsoid javascript parser](https://www.mediawiki.org/wiki/Parsoid) is the official wikiscript parser.
 It